How much does a new roof cost?

 A WORD ON RE-ROOFING OR OVERLAY:

-You can lay new shingles on top of the old ones in many areas.
+In many areas, you can lay new shingles on top of the old ones.
 This roof installation method is called “Overlay” or “Re-Roofing.”
 It saves you the cost of tearing off the old shingles and disposing of them.
-Your labour and overhead costs will also be lower, but this method of roof installation adds weight to your house’s structure and shortens the lifespan of the shingles.
-In the long-term, your cost will be higher with this roof installation method than with a complete replacement.
+Your labour and overhead costs will also be lower, but this roof installation adds weight to your house’s structure and shortens the lifespan of the shingles.
+In the long term, your cost will be higher with this roof installation method than with a complete replacement.

-Unfortunately, not everything can be considered when calculating the cost of a new roof.
-Some damages and repairs might be hidden beneath shingles and can only be revealed when your roofer can inspect the deck.
+Unfortunately, contractors cannot consider everything when calculating the cost of a new roof.
+Roofers may reveal some damages or repairs when they inspect the deck.
 You will need to have any issues taken care of sooner than later.
 Long-term water damage costs increase significantly over time, and many roofers won’t proceed without repairing existing damages.

 The cost of a new roof is affected by many factors, but it’s not impossible to get a good idea of your budget.
-Educate yourself on what is involved to ensure that you are getting the best price and also make sure you’re choosing the best materials for your home needs.
+Educate yourself on what is involved to ensure that you get the best price and choose the best materials for your home needs.
 A new roof is one of the best long-term investments you can make for your property, so do your homework and ask your professionals at Dwight’s Roofing.

 If you are a senior, the Alberta government has a grant program to assist you.
 Find out more!